LANE COUNTY'S 2014 LEAF PICKUP PROGRAM BEGINS NOVEMBER 17TH.

 County-maintained curbed streets located in the unincorporated areas of Springfield including: Centennial Boulevard, Blossom St. developed areas, Hayden Bridge Road and N. 19th Street, Jasper Road and S. 42nd Street, and Harbor Drive.

 Leaf pickup will begin in the River Road/Santa Clara area first and proceed to the City of Springfield.
-Maps with more detail are located online at www.lanecounty.org/LeafPickUp.
-An insert, providing maps and schedules of the areas to be served, will be placed in the Register-Guard prior to the beginning of the first pick up.
+Maps are shown above and an insert, providing maps and schedules of the areas to be served, will be placed in the Register-Guard prior to the beginning of the first pick up.

 When will the County be on my street?